leezheee83/Solutions-of-leetcode-hot-problems-/LeetCodeNote.md

 **Algorithm**

 1. iterate（Brute tranvers） through all the possible substrings of the given string `s`
-2. To check one of the subString has duplicate characters, we can use a set
+2. To check one of the subStrings has duplicate characters or not, we can use a set

 **Complexity Analysis**